Skip to content

 Additional Notes

-• You can adjust build presets or flags in the Makefile (e.g., optimization level, debug symbols).
+• You can adjust build flags in example/Makefile (optimization level, debug symbols, etc.)

-• If using Windows, please do all in WSL enviroment.
+• If using Windows, please use a WSL environment